Should Your Child See a Doctor?

 - Pink or red swelling behind the ear

-- Clear or bloody fluid following head injury
+- Clear or bloody fluid after a head injury

-- Discharge is yellow or green, cloudy white or foul-smelling (pus)
+- Discharge is yellow or green, cloudy white or smells bad

-- Clear drainage (not from a head injury) persists over 24 hours
+- Clear drainage (not from a head injury) lasts more than 24 hours

 Call Your Doctor During Weekday Office Hours If